chris91003/Algorithm-Projects/README.md

 The hashing script contains custom hashing schemes and collision handling methods.

-The LCS string matching script contains a dynamic programming algorithm to solve the Longest Common Subsequence problem.
+The LCS string matching script contains a dynamic programming algorithm to solve the Longest Common Subsequence problem which is a common algorithm used in bioinformatics.